 One should meditate Lord Brahman in the portion of the earth, Lord Vishnu, in the portion of water, Lord Mahesvara in the portion of Fire, Lord Isvara in the portion of Air, Lord Sadashiva in the portion of ether.

 Other I describe other Dharana.
 The yogi should always meditate on Lord Shiva Who is the basis for all scriptures and bliss as Atman for getting rid of all the sins.

-For the person of great soul who has resorted to the practices of this nature, the knowledge of Vedanta manifest gradually without doubt.
+For the person of a great soul who has resorted to the practices of this nature, the knowledge of Vedanta manifest gradually without a doubt.